LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/week5/code-exercises/week05exercises/README.md

 Two things was observed in the test run

-1. With a too great amount of threads we see a performance cost.
+1. As expected with too many threads we see a performance cost.
 This is as expected that the overhead (coordination and so on) of threads starts to become greater than the performance benefits
-2. The performance gain mellowed out before the amount of threads equalled the amount of cores (around 6 threads).
-This could indicate that this specific scenario
+2. Surprisingly the performance gain mellowed out before the amount of threads equalled the amount of cores (around 6 threads).
+This could indicate that the optimum concurrency for this specific program lies around the 6 thread count

 ***